-One of those patients was a young man referred by a local oral surgeon.
-The oral surgeon was puzzled by the patient’s TMJ-type pain and wanted to see if I could determine the cause.
-At the intake interview the man said, “My best time, my most pain-free time, is when I first wake up in the morning.
-I wake up with no pain at all.
-No tension at all!
-But then, as the day goes on, the pain comes and gets worse and worse and is fairly bad after dinner.
+I recall one young man who was referred by a local oral surgeon who was puzzled by the patient’s TMJ symptoms when CT scans of the joints appeared to be normal.
+When I interviewed this patient, he said, “My best time, my most pain-free time, is when I first wake up.
+Then there is no pain at all, and no tension.
+But as the day goes on the pain comes and gets worse.
+By dinner time, it is fairly severe.
 The pain is right here.”
-He sticks his index finger against his right masseter muscle to show me.
-“Then I go to bed, and no pain.”
+He placed an index finger against his right masseter to show me.
+“Then, I go to bed and sleep with no pain.”

 “My dentist said maybe I need a night guard.”

-So, what’s a night guard going to do for you?”
+“So, what’s a night guard going to do for you?”

 “Oh, right.
-Not too much, huh?”
+Not much, huh?”

 Correct.
 A night guard will do nothing for this person except possibly make him worse.